 \subsection{Conventions}

-Throughout the paper, we deal with different classes of structures, normally referred to by $K$ with some decoration.
+Throughout the paper, we deal with different classes of structures, normally referred to by $K$ in some font with some decoration.
 To aid the reader, we observe the following convention: \begin{itemize} \item the script or calligraphic $K$--typeset as $\cK$--will be used as the domain or index class that we wish to build generalized indiscernibles \emph{from}.
 They typically have few assumptions of model-theoretic structure on them.
-Erd\H{o}s-Rado classes will be of this type, and linear order form the prototypical example. \item the bold $K$--typeset as $\bK$--will be used as the target class that we wish that we wish to build generalized indiscernibles \emph{in}.
+Erd\H{o}s-Rado classes will be of this type, and the class of linear orders form the prototypical example. \item the bold $K$--typeset as $\bK$--will be used as the target class that we wish to build generalized indiscernibles \emph{in}.
 They will typically be well-structured in some model-theoretic sense.
-Elementary classes and Abstract Elementary Classes form the prototypical examples. \end{itemize} We also observe two important conventions with respect to types that might be missed by the model-theoretically inclined reader that skips the Preliminaries Section (see Definition \ref{stone-def}): \begin{enumerate} \item Since we never deal with types over some parameter set, we omit the domain of types through out.
-For example, we write $\tp_{\cK}(\ba; I)$ for the $\cK$-type of $\ba$ over the empty set computed in $I$, rather than $\tp_{\cK}(\ba/\emptyset; I)$; and \item $\bK^\tau$ is the class of all $\tau$-structures with $\tau$-substructure.
-In particular, $\tp_\tau$ is the type in this class, which turns out to be quantifier-free type. \end{enumerate}
+Elementary classes and Abstract Elementary Classes form the prototypical examples. \end{itemize} We also observe two important conventions with respect to types that might be missed by the model-theoretically inclined reader that skips the Preliminaries Section (see Definition \ref{stone-def}): \begin{enumerate} \item Since we never deal with types over some parameter set\footnote{Indiscernibles over a set of parameters can be recovered by adding those parameters to the language.
+The exception to this rule is Section \ref{unsuper-ssec}, which deals with a specific application to Abstract Elementary Classes, and uses types over parameter sets and other techniques.}, we omit the domain of types throughout.
+For example, we write $\tp_{\cK}(\ba; I)$ for the $\cK$-type of $\ba$ over the empty set computed in $I$, rather than $\tp_{\cK}(\ba/\emptyset; I)$; and \item $\bK^\tau$ is the class of all $\tau$-structures with $\tau$-substructure $\subset_\tau$ as the strong substructure relation.
+In particular, $\tp_\tau$ is the type in this class, which turns out to be quantifier-free type (Proposition \ref{qf-type-prop}). \end{enumerate}

 Note that Sections \ref{gsott-ssec} and \ref{unsuper-ssec} require more knowledge about Abstract Elementary Classes.
 This can be found in, e.g., Baldwin \cite{baldwinbook}.